n0201/Bixby-remap-LineageOS/README.md

   <strong>This Module changes the Bixby button funktion on every start for Lineage based Roms.
 </div>

+### Devices
+I only tested it on the Samsung galaxy S8 but it should work for every Galaxy phone with a bixby button and a Lineage based ROM

 ### Note
 This Module was made fast and updates won't realy be pushed out.
-I'm also not responsible of any bricked or broken device/sd card.
+I'm also not responsible of any bricked or broken device or sd cards.
-Use it on your own risk.
+Use it on your own risk!

 Tis Module changes the keyfunction to MEDIA_PLAY_PAUSE.
 If you want to use your Voice Assistant, there is a secon Module from me which exactly changes the keyfunction to VOICE_ASSIST.